PrinceOwen9466/JanusXD/Readme.md

 **TODO**
 * Title and Table of Contents Generation
 * Automatic configuration to different [Code Prettify][0] styles
-* Support for other syntax highlight libraries
+* Support for other syntax highlighting libraries
 * Direct rendering and conversion to PDF

 [0]: <https://github.com/googlearchive/code-prettify>